 We have over-indulged on this recipe for Mini Pumpkin Tarts about 6 times in the past three weeks.
 These adorable tarts are nutty, creamy and full of pumpkin happiness.
 Guess what?
 No wheat, dairy or processed sugars were used.
 Now, don’t click off yet, trust me this recipe for mini pumpkin tarts is really good.

-Back in September we decided to limit our intake of wheat, dairy, and processed sugars.
+Back in September, we decided to limit our intake of wheat, dairy, and processed sugars.
 The reasoning behind this decision was for a couple reasons, Lenny has high cholesterol as well as diabetes, as well my mother was just diagnosed with the latter.
 Really, we just felt we could do better with our diets.
-I mean, I love nothing more then eating cheese five times a week but does my hips and my heart really need it?
+I mean, I love nothing more than eating cheese five times a week but does my hips and my heart really need it?
 For the past two and a half months, we have been pretty darn good by being really aware of what is going into our bodies (more so than before).
 The funny thing?
 Once you start, you really don’t miss it, and when you do finally have a nibble, crappy food just doesn’t do it for you.
-Anyhow … this recipe is made with love and heart healthy good ingredients.
+Anyhow … this recipe is made with love and heart-healthy good ingredients.